Picket Fence Rock Climbing

 Weather station 4.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Picket Fence:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Picket Fence:

 Featured Route For Picket Fence